efogtech/endgame-trackball/ASSEMBLY.md

 Do that with all the cables, and install them into the daughter boards, **with the contact side facing you**.

 ![cable](./images/assembly/cable.jpg)

+> [!TIP]
+> The black thingy is a flip lock, flip it away from the cable for it to be in a horizontal position to lock the cable.
+> You should not leave the connectors unlocked.

 The short FPC goes into one of the sensors — it will go to the right side.
 Also, take your marker and mark the other ends of the sensor cables.